STANDFIRE/standfire/standfire/bin/capsis/Readme.txt

 Capsis runs on Java platforms and is tested under Windows, Linux and Mac.

-Check the Capsis web site http://www.inra.fr/capsis where you will find more information and the Capsis Charter which must be accepted by all members.
+Check the Capsis web site http://www.inra.fr/capsis where you will find more information and the Capsis Charter which must be accepted by all users.

 See also the Installation Guide and the Capsis Tutorial.

-Capsis is being developed at the AMAP research unity (Cirad, CNRS, INRA, IRD, Université Montpellier 2 - botAnique et bioinforMatique de l'Architecture des Plantes) in Montpellier, France.
+Capsis is being developed at the AMAP research unity (Cirad, CNRS, INRA, IRD, Université Montpellier 2 - botAnique et Modélisation de l'Architecture des Plantes et des végétations) in Montpellier, France.

 http://www.inra.fr/capsis
 http://capsis.cirad.fr/